-Installing new doors can add a touch of style and a professional finish to your new interior design.
+Installing and fitting new doors can add a touch of style and a professional finish to your new interior design.
 Not only do modern internal doors look great, they can also make your home feel more cosy and welcoming, and improve your property’s energy efficiency too.
 A good quality door will save you money over its lifetime by significantly cutting your heating bills.

 There are dozens of different door styles out there, to suit period homes, contemporary interior design, and everything in between.
 The main things that you will want to think about are the style, the material, and the finish.

-Most interior single doors are either made of uPVC or wood.
+Mostinterior single doors are made of wood.
 Wooden doors can be solid hardwood, veneered, or hollow core moulded.
 The most affordable option is hollow core moulded, and these doors are sold either pre-painted, with a woodgrain or smooth finish, or ready to paint – making them ideal for people who have a colour in mind.
 Solid hardwood doors are durable and long-lasting, but tend to be a little more expensive.
 Veneered doors are a good compromise, as they have a hardwood veneer, but are lighter and use less wood to make, so they are usually more mid-range in price.

 When you are shopping for a replacement door, make sure that you measure the size of the opening (from frame to frame) instead of measuring the existing door.
 This will ensure that the door is a good fit.